iot-lab/iot-lab.github.io/docs/boards/phytec-phynode-kw2x.md

 <img src="{{ '/assets/images/docs/boards/phynode-kw2x/' | relative_url}}phynode-kw2x.jpg" style="width:300px;"/>
 </div>

-The PhyNODE-KW2X Open Node can reset, debug and program the ARM Cortex M4+ through the embedded debugger (OpenOCD) connected to the gateway USB port.
+The PhyNODE-KW2X board can reset, debug and program the ARM Cortex M4+ through the embedded debugger (OpenOCD) connected to the gateway USB port.
 This component also allows a UART connection to the M4.
 The input power source is configured through the power management.